-alternative methods for providing reliable, efficient, and economical electric service, including the refurbishment of existing facilities, conservation, load management, cogeneration, and renewable energy sources.
-Ultimately, NIPSCO's 2021 IRP and subsequent 2023 portfolio analysis show that the proposed construction of the CT Project at the Schahfer site is a reasonable, least cost resource to support NIPSCO's Short Term Action Plan and meet its customers' needs for electricity.
-The CT Project is designed to reliably cycle in response to the MISO market and will displace the retiring Schahfer coal units with more efficient and controllable load following capacity.
+Conclusion.
+NIPSCO conducted an All-Source RFP to meet its (c) capacity needs, and the RFP responses enabled NIPSCO to consider a variety of alternatives, described above.
+In future IRPs NIPSCO is encouraged to proactively seek out other forms of energy beyond solar and storage technologies currently available within its footprint.
+To that end NIPSCO should assess the existence and dispatchable capacity of waste heat to energy technologies currently within its footprint as such resources can bolster reliability, reduce the costs of future additional generation needs, enhance resiliency and stability, and improve environmental sustainability, Given the foregoing evidence, the Commission finds that Petitioner has satisfied the requirement under Ind.
+Code § 8-1-8.5-4 that it consider alternative methods for providing reliable, efficient, and economical electric service, including the refurbishment of existing facilities, conservation, load management, cogeneration, and renewable energy sources.
+Ultimately, NIPSCO's 2021 IRP and subsequent 2023 portfolio analysis show that the proposed construction of the CT Project at the Schahfer site is a reasonable, least-cost resource to support NIPSCO's Short Term Action Plan and meet its customers' needs for electricity.
+The CT Project is designed to reliably cycle in response to the MISO market and will displace the retiring Schahfer coal units with more efficient and controllable load-following capacity.

-Therefore, based on the evidence of record, the Commission finds that Petitioner has not shown aadequate need for the proposed CT Projectand, nor that public convenience and necessity require or will require Petitioner's construction of the CT Project.
+Therefore, based on the evidence of record, the Commission finds that Petitioner has shown a need for the proposed CT Project and that public convenience and necessity require or will require Petitioner's construction of the CT Project.